mystor/rust-cpp/README.md

     // Define a struct which is shared between C++ and rust.
 In C++-land its
     // name will be in the global namespace.
 In rust it will be located
-    // wherever the cpp! block is located struct MyStruct {
+    // wherever the cpp! block is located
+    // NOTE: If the struct is marked as `pub`, all fields must also be marked
+    // as `pub`, due to limitations in the implementation of the cpp! macro. struct MyStruct {
         x: i32 as "int32_t",
         y: *const i8 as "const char*",